IBM/aspera-cli/docs/README.erb.md

 ```

 Double quote in JSON is a little tricky because `"` is special both for the shell and JSON.
-Both shell and JSON syntax allow to protect `"`, but only the shell allows protection using single quote.
+Both shell and JSON syntax allow protecting `"`, but only the shell allows protection using single quote.

 ```bash
 <%=cmd%> config echo @json:'"\""' --format=text